sweetest-framework/sweetest/GUIDELINES.md

 val appModuleTestingConfiguration = moduleTestingConfiguration { ... }
 ```

-Where should this configuration go?

-* **Name** the file exactly as the configuration val but starting with upper-case (e.g. `AppModuleTestingConfiguration.kt`)
-* and put it in the same **package** as the respective module's root package (e.g. `com.example.app`)
+The file has to be named after the configuration val but starting with upper-case (e.g. `AppModuleTestingConfiguration.kt`) and be placed in the test sources and in the same package as the production code, e.g. if there is a module `app` it's `com.example.app` (but not `com.example.app.test`).

 #### Organization by modules

 Whenever you add modules which depend on each other, also the test sources will depend on each other.
-Therefore you might decide to also modularize test sources.
-All test sources (including steps classes and module testing configurations) should be put into extra modules inside the respective production code module then.
+Therefore you might decide to also modularize test sources: in this case all test sources (including steps classes and module testing configurations) are to be put into extra modules inside the respective production code module then.
 We suggest calling them `test` or `sweetest`:

 ```
   :app